Shuashuaa/astro/README.md

 # Astro_Monorepo
-> This is a monorepo of Astro with Vuejs and TailwindCSS
+> This is a monorepo template of Astro with Vuejs in TypeScript and TailwindCSS

 # Run